 While the rate of unintended pregnancy among teens and young adults in the United States has reached a 30‐year low, this reduction has not been experienced by youth in foster care.
-Senate Bill 245 would decrease the rate of unintended pregnancy among foster youth in California by improving access to comprehensive sexual health education, ensuring that the current reproductive rights of foster youth are met, and training child welfare personnel on reproductive health topics using a statewide curriculum.
+Senate Bill 245 would decrease the rate of unintended pregnancy among youth in California’s foster care by improving access to comprehensive sexual health education, ensuring that the current reproductive rights of foster youth are met, and training child welfare personnel on reproductive health topics using a statewide curriculum.

 SB 245 would reduce unintended pregnancy among youth in foster care in California by implementing four provisions:

 Ensure Access to Comprehensive Sexual Health Education for Foster Youth